Hey – I’m Alex McClafferty and I coach founders of SaaS & productized service companies.

 ~ Jake Jorgovan | Entrepreneur

-I offer two types of coaching.
+I offer two formats of coaching.

-One on one coaching (3 slots available, starting January)
+One on one coaching (3 slots available)

 We’ll jump on a call once a week for 60 minutes to work through issues, challenges, and headaches you’re dealing with.
 If you’re a document-kinda person, we’ll keep a running Google doc that you can update the day before with the items you’d like to discuss.
 This helps me understand how things are going for you and join the call with context.
 Every call is recorded on Zoom, uploaded and transcribed by an AI service called Otter, then shared with you straight after the call.